jacobvc/esp-lcd-3-5-board/README.md

 This is a board support package for a DIY system using the [Lcd3.5Connectors board](https://github.com/jacobvc/ESP32-Hardware-Boards/tree/main/Lcd3.5Connectors).
 This board uses one entire side of an ESP32 Development Module to host a [320 x 480 touch screen display and SD Card](http://www.lcdwiki.com/3.5inch_SPI_Module_ILI9488_SKU:MSP3520) as well as an I2C interface.

-The primary motiviation for this was to use some existing hardware (and LVGL v7x library) with Squareline, and it was immediately obvious how that it would be very painful to use Squareline with LVGL pre-8.0.
+The primary motiviation for this was to use some existing hardware (and LVGL v7x library) with a Squareline generated screen.
+It was immediately obvious that it would be very painful to use Squareline with LVGL pre-8.0.
 In the process, it also made sense to move into managed components.

 The Squareline example project implements a trivial Squareline generated appl;ication.